pgailinas/videoqa-representation-comparison/docs/index.md

 Recent advances in foundation models have demonstrated impressive VideoQA performance by processing video and text directly.
 At the same time, self-supervised learning has shown that compact feature representations can be learned from large collections of unlabeled data without requiring manual annotation.
 These learned representations have proven effective across a wide range of computer vision tasks, suggesting that they may also provide useful information for downstream VideoQA.

 This project investigates whether learned video representations can support VideoQA reasoning without relying solely on direct processing of the original videos.
-Specifically, the study compares pretrained CLIP video representations with representations learned through self-supervised autoencoder training while using shared `clip_text` question-answer representations and a common representation-based evaluation framework.
+Specifically, the study compares pretrained CLIP video representations with self-supervised autoencoder representations using shared `clip_text` question-answer representations within a common evaluation framework.

 ## Research Questions